1062 State Route 38

 Enforces regulations to assure safe drinking water for residents of Tioga County through water quality analyses of public and private water supplies.
 Regulations may be downloaded by clicking on the links below:

-The Bureau of Weights and Measures provides certification and inspection services to ensure that all equipment, such as scales and pumps, provides correct and accurate readings for commercial transactions.
+5. Providing certification and inspection services to ensure that all equipment, such as scales and pumps, provides correct and accurate readings for commercial transactions through The Bureau of Weights and Measures.

 Tioga County Public Health